Our Green Journey

 Worship and education

-We emphasise that all people and all of nature are part of God’s good creation; we hold special services on environmental themes.
+We emphasise that all people and all of nature are part of God’s good creation; we hold special services on environmental themes as well as integrate prayers for the envionment and climate justice into our regular prayer time.

 A number of church members support aid and development agencies that care for people and for the earth.
 We collaborate with Churches Together in Tring’s Justice & Peace Group, who are the Fairtrade Steering Group for Tring and who also campaign on issues to do with climate change.
 We host the open meetings held by Tring in Transition, which helps the community take the first steps from a wasteful, oil- and car-dependent consumer society to a safer, more responsible and happier one.
 We have members who are involved with Christian environmental organisations, Green Christian and Operation Noah.